aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotareafilter/_index.md

 ### fieldIndex {#fieldIndex--}

 Readonly.
-Gets the index of the field to which this filter refers.
+Gets the index of the field which this filter refers to.
 A value of -2 indicates the values field.

 ```javascript
 fieldIndex : number;